Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

-\item We remark that, in this prototypical formulation, the Neumann version of the theory of elliptic pre-complexes was already developed to an extent in the rudimentary study \cite{KL23} (although not under this name), but not the Dirichlet setting, and not as fully as is done here (most prominently, the reduction \eqref{eq:cohomology_groupsIntroPro} is new, and was a major open problem in that paper).
-In the present paper, we therefore complete the theory and generalize much further, treating the Dirichlet and Neumann settings together to demonstrate how they share essentially the same analytical heart. \end{enumerate}
+\item We remark that, in this prototypical formulation, the Neumann version of the theory of elliptic pre-complexes was already developed to some extent in the preliminary study \cite{KL23}, although not under this terminology.
+The Dirichlet setting, however, was not treated there, nor was the Neumann theory developed as fully as it is here.
+The present paper therefore both completes and further generalizes this theory, treating the Dirichlet and Neumann settings together in order to demonstrate that they share essentially the same analytical heart, as in the theory of classical elliptic complexes. \end{enumerate}